 So - what can you achieve in an hour a day?

-Using a scheduling service like Hootsuite or Buffer can help with keeping your social media up to date – spend 15 minutes scheduling some posts.
-For ideas on what to post see this blog
+Using a scheduling service like Hootsuite or Buffer can help with keeping your social media up to date - spend 15 minutes scheduling some posts.
+Read more for ideas on what to post to social media see this blog.

 Half the battle with writing a blog is having a subject to write about.
 Spending some time thinking about blog titles is time well spent.
 Looking at your ideal customer again – what questions do they have?
 What information are they looking for on the internet?
 How can you help them?
 These types of questions are often good sources of inspiration for blog posts.
 Once you have a list of posts, you can spend your 15 minutes making a start writing some content.
-For more information on blogging see this post.
+Find out more information on blogging for your business.

 Can you do some work on an email automation?
 Using an email client like Mailchimp enables you to run an automated series of emails for new subscribers to your list.
 In its simplest form this could just be a welcome email and follow up.
 Automations can be made more complex with different options based on subscriber behaviour but having a simple welcome campaign in place is a good start and will help to nurture your list.